 Italy is home to some of the most inspirational architecture and kitchen designs known all over the world.
-Italian kitchen design can range from classic to contemporary styles.
+Italian kitchen design can range from classic to modern and contemporary styles.
 Many modern kitchens take design cues from Italian kitchens, especially using luxury materials.

 Italian Modular Kitchen